gsbullmer/100-days-of-code/log.md

 ### Day 20: January 31, 2017

 **Today's Progress**: Made some great progress on the Wikipedia Viewer app.
+Also, I worked on a Python script to convert a JSON object to CSV for easier external use.
+No link as this is work-related.

 **Thoughts:** I've gotten past the CORS issue by utilizing JSONP.
 Now I'm working on getting my app to look the way I want it to.
 I've run into an issue that I need to use the non-minified version of React to troubleshoot.
 Currently, it won't display search results anymore.